fmrilab/B0-review-2022/README.md

 Two of the main scripts, **run_fig5.m** and **run_fig6.m** reproduce Figs. 5 & 6 from the paper.
 The third main script, **mbir.m**, shows an example of model-based image reconstruction (MBIR) using a B<sub>0</sub> off-resonance fieldmap within the forward model (Equation 23 in the paper).

 Questions or suggestions?
-Email Melissa at mhask@umich.edu :)
+Email Melissa at melissa.w.haskell@gmail.com :)